 If you find yourself in the second scenario, don’t worry.
 Follow these steps before taking your next test.

 Step 1: Prep for the test that best showcases your strengths.
 If you have taken both the SAT and the ACT, compare the two scores using the concordance chart found here.
-Colleges will accept either test score for admissions, so prepare for the test that is best for you.
+Colleges will accept either test score for admissions, so prepare for the test that is best suited for you.
 If you have not taken both tests, try a practice test at home and then compare your scores (ACT practice test, SAT practice test).

 Step 3: Reflect on your first testing experience.
 This step is best done immediately after finishing the test.
 Did you run out of time on any sections?
 If so, which ones?
 Did you have difficulty focusing throughout the test?
-It is likely the longest test that you have ever taken so it is common to start out well but have more difficulty at the end of the test.
+It is likely the longest test that you have ever taken so it is common to start out well but have more difficulty at the end.
 Did you feel overly anxious during the test?
 If so, did you combat your anxiety with any tips such as taking deep breaths or repeating a positive mantra?
 If not, this is something to do during the next test.
 Did any sections seem more challenging than those that you had practiced?

 Step 4: Practice, Practice, Practice.
 At this point, you have identified the test that is best for you.
 You should have also identified areas in which you still need to review as well as other hurdles in the testing environment such as focus and pacing.
 Now, it’s time to review.
 If the main issue was pacing and focus, it’s best to practice timed assignments and replicate the testing environment as closely as you can.
 The SAT prep books we recommend can be found here.